-Mixed used live-work-learn buildings - with ground-level commercial, institutional, light industrial or entrepreneurial spaces for the tech industry or arts studios and residential uses above - are adjacent to the creative activities within the Machine Shop and surrounding structures.
+Mixed used live-work-learn b commercial, institutional, ligh spaces for the tech industry o uses above - are adjacent to t the Machine Shop and surrou

-8. FILLED FORESHORE & ACCESS ROAD
+8. FILLED FORESHORE &

-A retained and filled foreshore on either side of the community marina, combined with restorative ecological habitat plantings along the length of the new foreshore and submarine areas, creates room for improved vehicular access to the expanded marina.
-It also provides opportunity for additional marina parking and water-oriented amenities, as well as the possibility of future small-scale retail destinations, such as a pub.
+A retained and filled foreshor community marina, combined habitat plantings along the ler and submarine areas, creates access to the expanded marin for additional marina parking as well as the possibility of fut destinations, such as a pub.
+The following pages contain sections cut through the Waterfront Plan Area.
+Sections are meant to represent a network and buildings.
+Sections help to demonstrate the relationship between different plan areas from the up